otmani98/password-generator/README.md

 # password-generator
-password generator builded by javascript, it has many options to generate the password in many ways.
+password generator built in javascript, it has many options to generate the password in many ways.

 ## [Preview](https://otmani98.github.io/password-generator/)